Compression sacs.. are they worth it?

 - 5 x t-shirts

 I also didn’t like that I couldn’t see inside the pack and as soon as I opened it everything started to escape again.
-Overally, it just didn’t suit my needs and not something I would recommend for family adventures.
-I shall further investigate the idea of packing cubes…
+It just didn’t suit my needs and not something I would recommend for family adventures.
+I have further investigated the idea of packing cubes, read my blog here.